janzheng/sheetlogger/readme.md

 Since Sheets supports up to roughly 200,000 cells per sheet, this makes Sheetlog perfect for toy projects and MVPs that need a "faux", persisted "database".
 Think of it as a lighter alternative to Notion Database or Airtable, as opposed to something like Firebase or Supabase.

+The Google Sheets API is prone to rate limiting and slow cold starts, so is not ideal for high-traffic or fast applications.

 Sheetlog is built on top of the excellent [SpreadAPI](https://spreadapi.roombelt.com/) library, which is a Google Apps Script library that turns any Google Sheets into a data store.